dpwiese/personal-website/content/posts/react-native-canvas-charts.md

 }
 ```

-# Testing and Other Configuration
+# Fixing Jest

-With the `html` file now in our `src` directory, we'll also break Jest, as it will try to parse the file as JavaScript, giving the following error.
+While the above implementation was working well, Jest will break as it will try to parse the HTML file (which lives within `src`) as JavaScript, giving the following error.

 ```sh {linenos=false}
 Jest encountered an unexpected token